-High school grades in courses listed on the report card as Advanced Placement (AP) and International Baccalaureate (IB) are weighted by one point.
+High school grades in courses listed on the report card as Advanced Placement (AP), International Baccalaureate (IB), and Advanced International Certificate of Education (AICE) are weighted by one point.
 High school grades in courses listed as Gifted and Talented or Honors are weighted by a half point in the GPA calculation.
 If a high school student is participating in a dual enrollment course at a local college or university, those college courses are weighted by one point.
 These weighted grades are meant to help us accurately calculate GPAs, taking into account the difficulty of the curriculum.